-The above-mentioned results that protein and mRNA levels of IgM H- and L-chains in HDAC2(-/-) dramatically changed during cultivation must be very interesting/surprising/important phenomena.
-To confirm these findings, we carried out Western blotting more minutely at shorter intervals, using antibody specific for chicken IgM H-chain and that considerably specific for chicken IgM L-chain that cross-reacts with IgM H-chain.
-Total cellular proteins were prepared from six mutant clones (cl.2-1, cl.2-2, cl.2-3, cl.2-4, cl.2-5 and cl.2-6) cultivated for several indicated periods, including the early (E; 3 days), middle (M; 29 days) and late (L; 53 days) stages and DT40 cells (W) (Fig. 4-2).
-As control, β-actin was finally detected using its specific antibody on the same membrane filters.
-As was expected, analyses using antibody for chicken IgM L-chain showed not only that the protein level of IgM H-chain (indicated by lower bands) was dramatically increased in all of six mutant clones at the early (E) stage, but also that the accumulated protein level was drastically decreased until the late (L) stage to almost the same level in DT40 cells (W) via indicated cultivation periods including the middle (M) stage.
-Similarly, analyses using antibody specific for chicken IgM H-chain showed that the protein level of IgM H-chain (indicated by upper bands) was dramatically increased at the early (E) stage, and thereafter the accumulated protein level was gradually decreased to almost the same level in DT40 cells by 18 ~ 24 days.
-In addition, as expected, the antibody specific for IgM L-chain showed that the protein level of IgM L-chain (detected as two bands) in six mutant clones was certainly increased at the early (E) stage, and thereafter the accumulated protein level was gradually decreased via indicated cultivation periods including the middle (M) stage until the late (L) stage to almost the same level in DT40 cells.
-These results, together, revealed that artificially accumulated protein (and mRNA) levels of IgM H- and L-chains at the early (E) stage in all of the tested clones of HDAC2(-/-) mutants are surely/dramatically reduced during cultivation.
+The above-mentioned results that protein and mRNA levels of IgM H- and L-chains in HDAC2(-/-) dramatically changed during cultivation must be very interesting, surprising and important phenomena.
+To confirm these findings, we carried out Western blotting more minutely at shorter intervals, using two antibodies specific for chicken IgM H-chain and considerably specific for chicken IgM L-chain that cross-reacts with IgM H-chain.
+Total cellular proteins were prepared from six mutant clones (cl.2-1, cl.2-2, cl.2-3, cl.2-4, cl.2-5 and cl.2-6) cultivated for several indicated periods, including the early (E; 3 days), middle (M; 29 days) and later (L; 53 days) stages and from DT40 cells (W) (Fig. 4-2).
+As a control, β-actin was finally detected using its specific antibody on the same membrane filters.
+As was expected, analyses using antibody for chicken IgM L-chain showed not only that the protein level of IgM H-chain (indicated by lower bands) was dramatically increased in all of the six mutant clones at the early (E) stage, but also that the increased protein level was drastically decreased until the later (L) stage to almost the same level as in DT40 cells (W) through the indicated cultivation periods including the middle (M) stage.
+Similarly, analyses using antibody specific for chicken IgM H-chain showed that the protein level of IgM H-chain (indicated by upper bands) was dramatically increased at the early (E) stage, and thereafter the increased protein level was gradually decreased to almost the same level as in DT40 cells by 18-24 days.
+In addition, as expected, the antibody specific for IgM L-chain showed that the protein level of IgM L-chain (detected as two bands) in the six mutant clones was certainly increased at the early (E) stage, and thereafter the increased protein level was gradually decreased through the indicated cultivation periods including the middle (M) stage until the later (L) stage to almost the same level as in DT40 cells.
+These results, together, revealed that artificially accumulated proteins (and mRNAs) of IgM H- and L-chains at the early (E) stage in all of the tested six clones of HDAC2(-/-) mutants are surely and dramatically reduced during cultivation.